chenle02/ReviseClipBoard/README.md

 ## Troubleshooting

-### AttributeError: module 'openai' has no attribute 'OpenAI'
+### Compatibility with older OpenAI clients

+`gpt-clip` auto-detects your OpenAI SDK version:
-If you see this error, it means your installed OpenAI Python client is older than v0.27.0 and does not include the new `OpenAI()` client class used by `gpt-clip`.
+- If you have `openai>=0.27.0`, it uses the new `OpenAI()` client class.
-To resolve:
+- Otherwise it falls back to the legacy top-level API (`openai.ChatCompletion.create`).

+If you encounter unexpected API errors or want to force the new client, upgrade:

 ```bash
 pip install --upgrade 'openai>=0.27.7'
 ```

-If you're using pipx, reinstall with the pinned version:
+Then, if installed via pipx, reinstall to pick up the updated SDK:

 ```bash
 pipx uninstall gpt-clip || true